deeplearning4j/deeplearning4j/libnd4j/UnderstandingGraph.md

 There are some limitations.
 Some of them will be lifted eventually, others won't be.
 Here's the list:
 - Graph has single data type.
 I.e. Graph&lt;float&gt; or Graph&lt;float16&gt; or Graph&lt;double&gt; _This limitation will be lifted soon._
 - On some platforms, like Java, single Variable/Placeholder size is limited to 2GB buffer size.
 However, on libnd4j side there's no such limitation.
-- Variable size/dimensionality has limitations: max NDArray rank is limited to 32 at this moment, and any single dimension is limited to MAX_INT size.
+- Variable size/dimensionality has limitations: max NDArray rank is limited to 32 at this moment, and any single dimension is limited to SD_MAX_INT size.
 - Recursion isn't directly supported at this moment.
 - CUDA isn't supported at this moment. _This limitation will be lifted soon._
 - When used from C++, Graph only supports FeedForward mode. _This limitation will be lifted soon._